Arles, France

 Academic Credit

 Students may earn three credits of an upper-division journalism elective for this course.
 The credits will be issued by the University of Jamestown, and we will work with you so they are easily transferable to your university.
 Transfer credit ultimately depends on a student's home university.
-Students who don’t need the credit will get a $450 discount.
+The cost for academic credit is $450 (See the FACT SHEET at the top of the page for Program Cost).

 Housing